From the lowest, hottest place in the lower 48…

 Badwater Basin isn’t just the lowest point in the lower 48 — it’s the lowest point in all of North America.

-And while temperatures weren’t breaking any official records, this was still the hottest natural heat I’ve ever experienced.
+And while temperatures weren’t breaking any official records, 122°F was still the hottest natural heat I’ve ever experienced.

-Speaking of sporty cars, if you happen to be driving one through this area, be sure to check out Artists Drive.
-It’s a one-way, one-lane road running south to north, with tight turns and dramatic dips that make it a lot of fun!
+Speaking of sporty cars, if you happen to be driving one through this area, check out Artists Drive.
+This scenic side trip is a one-way, one-lane road running south to north, with tight turns and dramatic dips that make the nine-mile stretch well worth a short detour!
+I was lucky enough to have it completely to myself — no pedestrians, no cyclists, nor any other vehicles in sight.

 Check out this short YouTube video by Scenic Drives of America.